anhinga/fluid/AtPartyTalk.md

 <strong>RNNs are awesome</strong>

-I especially recomment this post by Andrej Karpathy, "The Unreasonable Effectiveness of Recurrent Neural Networks"
+I especially recomment this post by Andrej Karpathy, "The Unreasonable Effectiveness of Recurrent Neural Networks":

 http://karpathy.github.io/2015/05/21/rnn-effectiveness/